 Types of back operations

-As the name suggests, an open spine surgery is a highly invasive procedure.
-Overnight hospitalization is required for these back operations and most patients remain in the hospital for two or three days following the procedure.
-During an open back procedure, a large incision is required and muscle tissues are disrupted to access the spine and provide the surgeon with a clear, first-hand view of the spinal anatomy.
-Due to its high level of invasiveness, an open spine surgery involves an increased risk of infection, nerve damage, scar tissue formation and failed back surgery syndrome.
+As the name suggests, a traditional open spine surgery is a highly invasive procedure.
+Overnight hospitalization is required for these back operations and patients often remain in the hospital for two or three days following the procedure.
+During an open back procedure, a large incision is required and muscle tissues are disrupted to access the spine and provide the surgeon with a view of the spinal anatomy.
+Traditional open spine surgery involves risk of infection, nerve damage, scar tissue formation and failed back surgery syndrome.
 The recovery period after open back operations can be long and painful.
 Some individuals take up to a year to return to a full range of activities.

 Minimally invasive spine surgery is a less invasive approach to back operations that can be performed on an outpatient basis.
 Most patients are able to walk and return home a few hours after surgery.
 A small incision is made in the neck or back, through which direct visualization tools and other small surgical equipment are funneled through a series of dilating tubes to the area needing treatment.
 Muscles, ligaments and tendons are moved aside, not cut, which greatly reduces the risk of permanent damage.
 Due to the minimally invasive nature of these back operations, including the minimally invasive spine surgery at Laser Spine Institute, patients enjoy a shorter recovery time compared to traditional procedures.^